 Those who can, act.
 Those who can, also usually find themselves teaching in one capacity or another.
 I'm not sure what those who can't do to get by.

 My career as a theatre educator ranges from teaching Acting and Theatre courses at Kent State University, to running Laban workshops at Grand Valley State University, to working as an acting coach for undergraduate and graduate acting students, and running workshops for high school, university and community students across the country while touring with the ASC.
 My instruction is influenced by Stanislavski, Shakespeare, Tadashi Suzuki, Linklater and Laban, among others.

 I have also worked for a number of years as a historic tour guide.
 While working at the Intrepid Sea, Air and Space Museum in New York City, I lead tours of the World War II aircraft carrier Intrepid, the cold war submarine Growler, British Airways Concorde jet Alpha Delta, and NASA's space shuttle prototype Enterprise.
 I also worked in the observation deck of One World Trade, where I gave presentations on everything from the Brooklyn Bridge to NYC Pizza.
 In Virginia, I worked as an interpreter at James Madison's Montpelier, discussing the lives of not only James and Dolly Madison, but also of the over 100 members of the Montpelier enslaved community.

 And as previously mentioned...rock n roll for toddlers.

-As I write this, I reside with my wife, the ever talented singer and actress Alisa Ledyard, in Charlottesville, VA where she just earned her MFA in Acting at the University of Virginia.
-We will be returning to NYC this fall.
+As I write this, I reside with my wife, the ever talented singer and actress Alisa Ledyard, in New York City.
+We recently returned to the city (Inwood, to be specific) after spending three years in Charlottesville, VA, where Alisa earned her MFA in Acting from UVA.

 I also recently shot three student films which you can find on this website.
 I hope to continue adding to my reel.